alias8/reactnd-project-myreads-starter/README.md

 This is the starter template for the final assessment project for Udacity's React Fundamentals course, developed by [React Training](https://reacttraining.com).
+Clone this repo and install the necessary packages with `npm install`.
+Change the shelves that each book belongs to with the green circle dropdown menu, and give each book a rating out of 5 with the yellow circle dropdown menu.
+Go to the search page to find more books to put on the home page.

 ## Backend Server